 ETC = EAC – AC

-You have a project to be completed in 12 months and the total cost of project is $100,000.
-Six months have passed and $60,000 is spent but on closer review you find that only 40% of the work is completed so far.
+You have a project to be completed in 12 months, and the total cost of the project is $100,000 USD.
+Six months have passed and $60,000 USD has been spent, but on closer review you find that only 40% of the work is completed so far.

 Actual Cost (AC) = $60,000